ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    From -01 to -02:

-   *  Clarified requirement to include _all_ glue or set TC=1.
+   *  Clarified that "servers" means "authoritative servers".

+   *  Clarified that "available glue" means "all available glue".

+   *  Updated examples and placed before RFC 1034 update.

+   From -02 to -03:

    *  Clarified scope to focus only on name server responses, and not zone/registry data.

+Andrews, et al.           Expires 14 April 2022                 [Page 7]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

    *  Reorganized with section 2 as Types of Glue and section 3 as Requirements.

    *  Removed any discussion of promoted / orphan glue.

-Andrews, et al.           Expires 10 April 2022                 [Page 7]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

    *  Use appropriate documentation addresses and domain names.

+   *  Added Sibling Cyclic Glue example.

 8. Normative References